At the end of the day, local councils issue planning permits.

 You can deal directly with council and do your own application or use VSPPAS to do it on your behalf.

-If you want written advice from a Town Planning Consultant regarding whether a proposal needs a planning permit or is exempt, or, if you need a permit, what the planning application requirements are, then you are ready to start using Victorian Smart Planning – Permit Application Services:
+If you want a Town Planning Consultant to just get a planning permit, then you are ready to start using Victorian Smart Planning – Permit Application Services:

 It’s the simplest way to get a planning permit.